Considering Concierge Medicine? Avoid the Top 5 Mistakes Patients Make

 Concierge doctors see significantly fewer patients.
 That’s good in the sense that they can provide more attentive care.
 But it also means they can’t take on as many incoming people.
 Make sure your expectations aren’t too tied to a specific physician.

-- Family vs. Internal Medicine: You may be dead set on having an internist, but that may mean missing out on a terrific family doc who can deliver similar care.
+- Family vs. Internal Medicine: You may be dead set on having an internist, but that may mean missing out on a terrific family doctor who can deliver similar care.
 Or vice versa.

-- Male vs. Female: It’s understandable that you may prefer a doctor of the same gender, but don’t let it be a deciding factor.
+- Male vs. Female: Understandably, you may prefer a doctor of the same gender, but don’t let it be a deciding factor.
 Both male and female doctors can provide the high-quality care you want.

-- Progressive vs. Old-School: Maybe you want a doctor who is adopting and incorporating the latest medical trends into their care.
+- Progressive vs. Old School: Maybe you want a doctor who is adopting and incorporating the latest medical trends into their care.
 That’s a progressive doctor.
+They can sometimes be known as holistic doctors.
 Or perhaps you want the old-school, traditional doc who takes care of patients the way you’ve been taken care of for years.

 Talk with a membership representative.
 Share your criteria for a doctor.
 Then see how many available physicians have the personality, background, and philosophy you want.